This project’s site was based on Kinglake Street in Southwark London.

-This project site is based on Kinglake Street in Southwark, London and currently consists of 48 council managed garage spaces.
-The proposal for the site is to develop a complex of accessible homes in a car-free environment, this will include 21 residential units comprising 4x three-bed houses and 17 flats of various combinations.
-In addition to this, the proposed development will have a commercial unit with a floor area of 117sqm on the ground floor.
-All flats and houses will abide by the Lifetime Homes Guidelines and the London Mayor’s Standards and 2 of these properties will abide by the Wheelchair Standards.
+This project’s site was based on Kinglake Street in Southwark London.
+At the time the site consisted of 48 council managed garage spaces.
+The proposal for the site was to develop a complex of accessible homes in a car-free environment.
+This included 21 residential units comprising 4x three-bed houses and 17 flats of various combinations.
+In addition to this, the proposed development included a commercial unit with a floor area of 117sqm on the ground floor.
+All flats and houses needed to abide by the Lifetime Homes Guidelines and the London Mayor’s Standards and 2 of the properties had to meet the Wheelchair Standards.

-Our architectural designers met with Aspen Build Ltd to discuss wall types, building structure and M&E services.
-Regular attendance at our client’s meetings allows us the opportunity to provide information directly to their client and answer any queries they may have.
-Our team have monthly meetings with Southwark Council to ensure we are remaining on programme and answering any questions raised regarding final detail and overall cost.
-The programme includes tight deadlines.
-These are communicated to the relevant people and have been met to date.
-Demolition is due to start on site in mid-November and building work in mid-February 2020, with a completion date expected in October 2020.
+Our architectural designers met with Aspen Build Ltd to discuss wall types, building structure, and mechanical and electrical services.
+Regular attendance at our client’s meetings allowed us the opportunity to provide information directly to their client and answer any queries.
+Our team had monthly meetings with Southwark Council to ensure we remained on programme and answered any questions raised regarding final detail and overall cost.
+The programme included tight deadlines.
+These were communicated to the relevant people and continuously met.

 Careful consideration of the brief and project requirements, while working closely with our client meant that the project proceeded according to plan and fulfilled client expectations.

 Demolition started on site in mid-November 2019 and the building work commenced in mid-February 2020, leading to completion in October 2020.

 We work with clients in both the private and

 public sector.
 Contact us to start your project.